matteo-grimaldi/knative-intro-tutorial/README.md

 podman login -u <user> -p <password> quay.io
 ```

 ### Build a Quarkus application

 Compile the application and check everything is up and running
 ```bash
 ./mvnw compile quarkus:dev
 ```
-on a different terminal
+on a different terminal test the running Quarkus service

 ```bash
 time curl http://localhost:8080
 ```

-Build the application image and test it
+Build the application image, run and test it

 ```bash
 ./mvnw compile package